shlomiassaf/ngx-modialog/QUICKTHROUGH.md

 ```

 #### Opening a modal using the open() method
-Drop in's are nice for quick interaction with modals, however in some cases we need more control.
+Drop ins are nice for quick interaction with modals, however in some cases we need more control.
-For this we can use the `open()` method, which is used by all drop in's internally.
+For this we can use the `open()` method, which is used by all drop ins internally.